memfault/interrupt/_drafts/cmsis-packs.md

 - generating language bindings over the memory-mapped peripherals:
   <https://github.com/rust-embedded/svd2rust>

-> Note: always be careful when using these SVD files; they occasionally can
+> Tip: always be careful when using these SVD files; they occasionally can
 > have mistakes in them, which can be really confusing.
 When in doubt, check the
 > datasheet or reference implementations (eg CMSIS headers) as a separate
 > source.